MarkWinkler/MarkWinkler.github.io/README.md

 <a href="url"><img src="https://github.com/MarkWinkler/MarkWinkler.github.io/blob/master/images/Desktop-wireframe.jpg" align="center" width="572"></a>

-This idea was then taken and development begun.
+This idea was then taken on, and development begun.
 I started development by ensuring HTML5 semantics are used throughout.
 My aim was to minimise additional divs and aim to stick to semantics as much as possible.

 Responsiveness was the key.
 Throughout the development, whenever a new style was created, it was tested across large variety of resolutions from 2k down to mobile sizes.
 This ensured that breakpoints are applied to any new styles as required.